HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Raghav

-Okay, so, you know, even at the margin, the foreign borrowings, the cost of foreign borrowing remains attractive versus, say, the domestic borrowing.
+Okay, so even at the margin, the foreign borrowings, the cost of foreign borrowing remains attractive versus, say, the domestic borrowing.
 Is that a fair assumption or not?

 Jaykumar Shah

-So if you ask me, as at yesterday, there’s a large, you know, newspaper article that got printed.
-Whoever has got money in, you know, 728, obviously it’s attractive, but outside of that window that the RBI gave, it’s a little pricey from at least the way we look at it at this point in time.
+So if you ask me, as at yesterday, there’s a large newspaper article that got printed.
+Whoever has got money in 7.28%, obviously it’s attractive, but outside of that window that the RBI gave, it’s a little pricey from at least the way we look at it at this point in time.

 Raghav

 Thank you.
-My second question is on the CV Finance business.
-CI see that your disbursement growth business is about 4%.
-I’m assuming that’s after, you know, the 5% decline in average value of the vehicle finance.
-But when I look at the volume growth for the industry, right.
-Commercial vehicle retail sales have been up 17% during the quarter.
+My second question is on the CV finance business.
+I see that your disbursement growth in this business is about 4%.
+I’m assuming that’s after the 5% decline in average value of the vehicle finance.
+But when I look at the volume growth for the industry, right, commercial vehicle retail sales have been up 17% during the quarter.

-If I adjust that number by the same factor, say 5, 6% decline in value, I am assuming that the disbursement growth for the CV industry would have been for all financers collectively, would have been, you know, higher than the 4% for you.
-So is that the correct way to look at your disbursement number.
-And is that comparative?
+If I adjust that number by the same factor, say, 5%, 6% decline in value, I am assuming that the disbursement growth for the CV industry would have been — for all financers collectively would have been higher than the 4% for you.
+So is that the correct way to look at your disbursement number?
+And is that comparison correct?
 I’m just trying to understand the competitive intensity in the commercial vehicle finance segment.
 So your thoughts will be really useful here.

 Jaykumar Shah

-Obviously there is a piece that comes through with disbursement growth book will grow in terms of the industry.
-I believe it pretty much in there.
-There are certain segments that we may not have operated in more because we don’t feel it drives value for us from an yield perspective.
-But outside of that I think we’re fairly in the zone with the larger industry.
+Obviously, there is a piece that comes through with disbursement growth book will grow.
+In terms of the industry, I believe we’re pretty much in there.
+There are certain segments that we may not have operated in more because we don’t feel it drives value for us from a yield perspective.
+But outside of that, I think we’re fairly in the zone with the larger industry.

 Raghav

-No. So I think my question was on the disbursement growth itself, which is I think 4% yoy.
-And then even when I look at it on a quarter on quarter basis, that’s I think 15%.
+No, sir.
+I think my question was on the disbursement growth itself, which is, I think, 4% YoY.
+And then even when I look at it on a quarter-on-quarter basis, that’s, I think, 15%.
 But let me take this question from you offline.
-So just, you know, your thoughts, some qualitative commentary on the asset quality in CB finance segment.
-What are you seeing in terms of customers, ability to repay, fleet utilization?

 Jaykumar Shah